real-cis/betterkey/doc/01-Internals.md

 - Valkey key-value store for certificate and session id store.
 - All data encrypted with master key before storage

+#### Key Migration

+* Keys are derived based on the node's enclave identity and the master key.
+* A TDX VM using the key derivation service can continue to derive the keys as long as at least a single node is serving the key derivation requests.
+* A migration might be necessary and is feasible if in the event that no nodes are remaining and a user wishes to host their own Betterkey nodes.

 ### Web Service & Key Derivation

 The HTTP API server starts only after the node reaches `READY` state.